 Here is a great way to know if you are becoming more explosive over time.
 Go to a wall that has a ceiling height above your max jump reach.
 After a good warm up, jump as high as you can and touch the wall.
 If nobody minds, use chalk to mark your reach.
 Now make a mark 3-6 inches below that.
 Get a stopwatch and have a friend time you to see how many times you can reach the mark in 20 seconds.
 Keep testing that every week.
 Over time, with proper training, you should be able to get more near-maximum jumps in the same amount of time.
 That means your contact time on the ground is shortening and you are reaching your explosiveness goals.
 As your strength increases and speed on the ground increase, you should also be able to move that mark higher and higher over time.

 Here are a few more of our favorite jumping exercises for volleyball players.
-Every one of these is included in our 60 Day Strength and Conditioning Program.
+Every one of these is included in our 60 Day Vertical Jump Program.
 The program, specifically designed for volleyball players who want to jump higher, hit hard and move faster, is jam packed with information and workouts but these should be enough to at least get you started.

 Also receive new drills, tutorials, tips, special discounts and updates from our team.
 Your information will not be shared.